 I finally got fed up with my situation and started to work on myself.
 At 24, I realized no one was coming to save me and that it was up to me to save myself.

 I canceled my cable and started going to the gym.
 I started reading books about personal growth, life, and money.
 I started cooking and eating healthier foods.
 I started thinking for myself as opposed to what we’re told to think.
 And I starting focusing on the goodness in life as opposed to the things that sucked.

 It was not easy, but I was determined to create a better life for myself.
 It took me about two years of self-improvement before my outside world fully reflected the inside world.

 Before I knew it, I had paid off over $10,000 in credit card debt with the principles I learned about money and I set a goal to make $60,000 a year.
 That seemed like a lot of money and I didn’t know how I was going to make it happen, or if I could make it happen.
 But something in me believed it was possible.

-This article is published on Xonecole.com.
-Read it here.
+This article was originally published on xonecole.com.